burundai-t/finite-row-graded-magmas-over-f3/README.md

 This repository contains the current manuscript and the finite support package for the PAB preprint.

-The repository separates four roles:
+The repository separates three roles:

 1. `paper/` contains the canonical manuscript source and compiled PDF.
 2. `L1/`, `L2/`, and `L3/` are frozen reference layers for finite landscape,
    selection, and selected-PAB structural checks.
 3. `mathcal_H/` is the separate global hidden-continuation bundle.
-4. `VERIFY_LOGS/` contains optional logs from verification runs.

 The current theorem statement is in `paper/main.tex`.
 The layer directories are frozen provenance/reference packages.
 If wording in a layer note differs from